Vonfry/dotfiles/readme.md

 kind of thinking.
 Further more, Nix is a awesome build tools.

 Zoho is a interesting mail suppiler.
 On macOS, Fantastical is a beautiful calander.
-On Linux, I use emacs for mail client(mu4e), isync for imap downloads, vdirsyncer for contcats and calendars downloads, khal for calendar and khard for contacts, elfeed for scributions.
-I'm find a replacement for vdirsyncer, org-caldav can work with caldav, but there isn't a tool to sync carddav well.
+On Linux, I use emacs with gnus for mail, newsreader, rss and other things.
+Using gnus to read mail is different from other tools schu as mu4e, you can check a description [here](https://www.gnu.org/software/emacs/manual/html_node/gnus/Mail-in-a-Newsreader.html#Mail-in-a-Newsreader).
+EBDB is a good contacts in emacs.
+Calender?
+Just org agenda.

 I use org-mode to do GTD, diary and notes.
 And capturing web by pdf, which is not easy like evernote, but I like it.
 Some website use w3m with org for capturing.